Your Hair is Stressed

 3 Ways Stress Effects Hair Loss

 1. Causing Telogen Effluvium (TE) - One common type of hair loss related to stress is Telogen Effluvium, which causes excessive shedding of hair.
 This condition is often triggered by stress and is more commonly seen in women.
 Stress can be either short-term (acute), long-term (chronic), or caused by hormonal changes.
 When it is the primary cause, we typically see a disruption in the hair cycle: shorter hairs being shed and/or sudden bursts of shedding with little re-growth.
+These effects often show up 6–12 weeks after a stressful event.

 2. Worsening Existing Hair Loss - If you're already dealing with Alopecia Areata or Androgenic Alopecia (genetic or hormonal hair loss), stress can make these conditions worse.
 For example, stress can cause small patches of hair loss in Alopecia Areata to grow larger or take longer to regrow.
 With Androgenic Alopecia, stress can speed up hair thinning or cause it to progress faster than it otherwise would.